saturnflyer/selenium-connect/README.md

 ## Helpful bits

 ### Selenium Actions Reference
 This library uses the Selenium WebDriver Remote Bridge actions.
-You can find all of them [here](http://www.ruby-doc.org/gems/docs/b/bbc-selenium-webdriver-1.17.0/Selenium/WebDriver/Remote/Bridge.html).
+You can find them [here](http://www.ruby-doc.org/gems/docs/b/bbc-selenium-webdriver-1.17.0/Selenium/WebDriver/Remote/Bridge.html).

 ### Start
 If host is set to "localhost", it will download the latest selenium-standalone-server.jar (unless it already has) and run it, backgrounded, with logging disabled, and run your Selenium commands against it.